MateoNoboa/RGEE_NDVI_EXTRACT/README.md

 > Ricardo Dal'Agnol da Silva. *DL_RS_GEE: Deep Learning with Remote Sensing imagery from Google Earth Engine with R language.*
 > GitHub: https://github.com/ricds/DL_RS_GEE
+>
+> ## AI assistance

+**ChatGPT (OpenAI)** was used as a coding copilot during the development of this workflow, mainly to assist with the structure and implementation of the iterative loops used for NDVI extraction and processing.
+The code was reviewed, adapted, and tested for the specific datasets and workflow used in this project.